DaniloCarSan/flutter_response_status/README.md

 # flutter_response_status

-A new flutter package to responses in dart .
+Flutter_response_status is a package that to standardize responses in dart.

 # Example the use
 ````